dotnet/docs/docs/core/resilience/http-resilience.md

 ## Add standard hedging handler

 The standard hedging handler wraps the execution of the request with a standard hedging mechanism.
 Hedging retries slow requests in parallel.
-The standard hedging handler is added by calling the `AddStandardHedgingHandler` extension method.

 To use the standard hedging handler, call `AddStandardHedgingHandler` extension method.
 The following example configures the `ExampleClient` to use the standard hedging handler.